 Therapy progress notes can range from the very basic to more comprehensive, detailed structures.

 SOAP Notes aren’t the only format used in mental health documentation.
 Mental health progress notes can range from the very basic to more comprehensive structures, like the 10-step example Therapy Notes above.

 To illustrate, here are some useful free templates for practitioners to use and download.

 Quenza Therapy Notes Templates

 Quenza offers free evaluation, assessment, and intake document templates for e-counselors in its Expansion Library, including a range of forms that can be customized to use as therapy progress note templates.
-The Outcome Rating Scale, shown below, captures data on a client’s individual, interpersonal, social, and overall functioning for including in progress notes.
+For example, the End of Therapy Evaluation captures data on a client’s overall feedback on their progress for inclusion in progress notes.

 These insights can help practitioners keep track of how a client is progressing with therapy and can be used to populate more detailed therapy notes that include the session’s focus, client’s name, and more.
 With professional therapy notes software, this is often as simple as including custom fields for additional information.